 3.)
 Choose a Razor

 You might think a multi-blade razor would be the best option because you're getting more bang for your buck, but before you go that route, bear in mind that multi-blade razors can cause razor burn.
 If you're wondering how to get a close shave on your armpit, opt for a single-blade razor, so you don't have to worry about the hairs getting trapped in between various blades.
 If you do go for a multiple-blade razor, make sure the blades are close together; the further apart they are, the more likely it is for your hair and skin to get trapped between the blades, which can cause nicking, pulling, tearing, and painful razor burn.

 When you're searching for shaving cream for your armpit, opt for a formula that's moisturizing and doesn't contain alcohol.
 Products that contain aloe or glycerin are usually good bets for this sensitive part of the body.
 Stearic acid and colloidal oatmeal are also good finds for great shaving cream ingredients.

-Moisturizing after shaving helps prevent irritation.
-It also helps the shave last longer and feel smoother.
+Moisturizing after shaving helps avoid irritation.
+It also helps the shave last longer and feels smoother.

 How Often Should Men Shave Their Armpits?

 The skin under your armpits is a sensitive area.
 That means you should go slowly and carefully when you're performing this task.
 There's no hard-and-set rule about how often you should shave your armpits, as each man's hair will grow at different rates than other men.
 Pay attention to how your hair grows and how your skin feels after shaving.
 More than likely, you won't need to shave your armpits every day.
 That's because razors not only take off a tip of hair—they also remove a layer or two of skin cells.
 Most men can at least skip a day or two between shaving sessions, but you can always take more time as you'd like.
 According to our study, 60% of men shave their armpits weekly or every other week.